MonoidMusician/blog/sources/tmttmt.md

 - Functors!
 I love functors.
 - Encourage healthy abstractions.
   I think thatʼs a great word: _healthy_ abstractions.
-- I have this idea for a type system and I donʼt know if it will pan out … Something like TypeScript done better (or similar sorts of ad-hoc type systems).
+- I have this idea for a type system and I donʼt know if it will pan out&nbsp;… Something like TypeScript done better (or similar sorts of ad-hoc type systems).
 - Easy debugging and decent dev UX.
   Being able to dump terms in a representable/inspectable format.